lamini-ai/llm-operator/README.md

 tl;dr:
 * Create an Operator class with operations (functions) for it to invoke.
 Lots of examples [here](examples/) :)
 * Finetune your Operator with prompt-engineered descriptions and/or data - now it can intelligently invoke operations!
+All of the `examples` operators are pre-trained for you to try immediately.
+The trained operator is saved as `router.pkl` in the respective operator folder. :)
 * Hook your custom Operator LLM up to your own application with a simple [REST API](https://lamini-ai.github.io/API/completions/).

 1. Create an operator class.
 Examples: